-Wesley provides a broad spectrum of advanced diagnostic and treatment services for cancer patients, both inpatient and outpatient, all at one centrally-located facility.
-Acute care, intensive care and emergency care are also available.
-Supportive services help patients and their families with the physical and emotional demands of their illness and follow-up care.
+Wesley Medical Center provides personalized, comprehensive and compassionate care for patients with all types of cancer.
+We offer a broad spectrum of advanced diagnostic and treatment services for cancer patients, both inpatient and outpatient, all at one centrally-located facility.
+Oncology navigation support services are available to help patients and their families with the physical and emotional demands of their illness and follow-up care.

 Diagnosis and treatment

 - All major cancers are treated, including breast, lung, prostate, neurological and gastrointestinal cancers.

 - A multidisciplinary approach to care involves radiation oncologists, medical oncologists and surgeons.

 - Oncology nurses receive Oncology Nursing Society chemotherapy training and certification.

 - Chemotherapy administration is provided on weekends as well as weekdays.

 - Diagnostic services utilize radiological and radioisotope technology.

 - Gamma Knife, a well-established and accurate treatment unit for radiosurgery, uses a single dose of radiation to treat certain types of tumors in the head with minimal harm to surrounding tissue.

 - The Trilogy uses the latest in imaging technology, along with an advanced linear accelerator, to deliver highly specific radiation therapy with a few side effects.